PaV1nShAj1/PaV1nShAj1/DNS Attacks_Phishing_TypoSquatting.md

         server.login("username", "password")
         server.sendmail(sender, recipient, msg.as_string())

-### Website Phishing

-Website phishing is a method used by attackers to create fake websites that mimic legitimate ones to trick users into divulging sensitive information, such as login credentials or financial details.

-# Example of a Fake Login Page
+# Example of a Website Phishing
 ```html
 <!-- Example of a fake login page -->
 <html>